 Bob currently rows with WRRA’s SRL program.

 Kirk Lang graduated from Duquesne University and received his Bachelors in Biology, with a minor in Chemistry, and his Masters of Science in Biotechnology.
-He currently serves as the Executive Director of the Cleveland Rowing Foundation, where he is responsible for all boathouse operations, intra-program relations, public relations, coordination of special events, and fundraising.
-Before joining the Cleveland Rowing Foundation, Kirk was a Program Coordinator and Research Assistant at Case Western Reserve University, where he focused on oral health disparities and oversaw the DMD-Masters in Clinical Research T32 Training Grant program.
+He currently is entering his 8th year as the Executive Director of the Cleveland Rowing Foundation, where he is responsible for all boathouse operations, intra-program relations, public relations, coordination of special events, and fundraising.
+Before joining the Cleveland Rowing Foundation, Kirk was a Program Coordinator and Research Assistant working on a R01 NIH longitudinal study at Case Western Reserve University, where he focused on oral health disparities and oversaw the DMD-Masters in Clinical Research T32 Training Grant program.
 Prior to that, he worked at UPMC Mercy Hospital as a Laboratory Assistant.
-Kirk has a track record of success in relationship management, operations, program management, communications, and fundraising.
+Kirk has a track record of success in program management, operations, communications, and fundraising.

-Kirk has been involved in rowing for over 20 years, beginning his rowing career in high school and continuing as a heavy-weight rower at Duquesne University, where he later became the Head Coach of the Men’s Rowing program.
-Kirk serves on the Cleveland Rowing Foundation Board and is currently entering his 9th year as the Masters Head Coach for the Western Reserve Rowing Association.
-Kirk also serves on the CMSD-Rows Board as the Program and Operations Chair.
+Kirk has been involved in rowing for over 20 years, beginning his rowing career at Mt.
+Lebanon High School and continuing at Duquesne University, where he later became the Head Coach of the Men’s Rowing program.
+Kirk is currently entering his 11th year as the Masters Head Coach for the Western Reserve Rowing Association.
+Kirk previously served on the Cleveland Rowing Foundation Board and currently serves on the CMSD-Rows Board as the Board and Program and Operations Chair.